NoahDR17/event-hub-api/README.md

 ---

 ##Note:
 - In addition to above manual test cases, testing was also done incrementally throughout the development process, followed by a more extensive testing in the front-end application via the real API.
 This approach ensured not only functionality validation but also allowed me to observe live updates of data reflected in the API-driven front-end fields.
-[Frontend](https://github.com/NoahDR17/event-hub-frontend)
+Results can be found here [Frontend](https://github.com/NoahDR17/event-hub-frontend)

 ---
 ### Validator Results: